 Most of the Stratagems in this detachment are aimed at Infantry options, though there’s still one universal buff.
 That shouldn’t stop you taking Vehicles – the Detachment rule is so good for any high threat stuff that Dreadknights and Stormravens can still thrive.

 - Sanctified Kill Zone (Battle Tactic, 1CP): Speaking of Stormravens, this is the universal buff, and very good with them.
 This gives one unit that is wholly within your Hallowed Ground re-roll 1s to Wound when they Shoot or Fight, or full Wound re-rolls if they’re a Purifier Squad.
 You can pop this as a mild damage boost whenever, but it’s especially good on either a large Paladin unit, big Purifier Squad or a Stormraven, turning any of the three into extra nasty threats.
 It’ll do its best work on Castellan Crowe with a unit of Purifiers, as he’s got that sweet Devastating Wounds ability you want with re-rolls.
+Note that, unlike the Detachment rule, this Stratagem doesn’t require a visible target.

 - Flames of Sanctity (Strategic Ploy, 1CP): From the broadest Stratagem straight to the narrowest – this is a trick exclusively for Purifier Squads.
-At the end of the Fight Phase, you can activate it on a Purifier unit that was eligible to Fight this phase, and roll to inflict d3 Mortal Wounds on each enemy unit within 6” on a 4+, or on a 3+ if the unit has Castellan Crowe in it.
-Narrow it may be, but you will absolutely use this – Crowe with a full Purifier unit should be a lock for most builds of this detachment, and if they’ve decided to go for the throat amidst the foe, this can inflict a tonne of damage, or perhaps help flip an objective.
+At the end of the Fight Phase, you can activate it on a Purifier unit that was eligible to Fight this phase, and roll a D6 to inflict d3 Mortal Wounds on each enemy unit within 6” on a 4+, or on a 3+ if the unit has Castellan Crowe in it.
+Narrow it may be, but you will absolutely use this – Crowe with a full Purifier unit should be a lock for most builds of this detachment, and if they’ve decided to go for the throat amidst the foe, this can inflict a ton of damage, or perhaps help flip an objective.

-- Fires of Covenant (Battle Tactic, 1CP): Continuing the theme of hurling a big unit amidst the foe’s lines then making their life a misery, you activate this stratagem at the start of the enemy’s Movement Phase, and pick one of your INFANTRY units.
+- Fires of Covenant (Battle Tactic, 1CP): Continuing the theme of hurling a big unit into the foe’s lines then making their life a misery, you activate this stratagem at the start of the enemy’s Movement Phase, and pick one of your INFANTRY units.
 Each time an enemy unit ends a move within 6” of them that phase, they take d3 Mortal Wounds on a 4+, or 2+ if your unit is wholly within your Hallowed Ground.
 This is most disruptive in situations where you’ve either flung a unit right into the enemy castle, or when they’re aiming to dominate the mid-board, both situations where the opponent may not have any choice but to come within range.
 It can also be a one-two punch with Flames of Sanctity, though it’s important to remember that the utility of broadly scattering around Mortal Wounds can vary a lot depending on the matchup, so if you’re throwing a unit into peril to pull this off, make sure it’s worthwhile.
-It’s also a great way to utilise the Paragon of Sanctity Enhancement to get the “full” version of this on a unit that’s pushed out of your normal Hallowed Ground radius.
+It’s also a great way to use the Paragon of Sanctity Enhancement to get the “full” version of this on a unit that’s pushed out of your normal Hallowed Ground radius.

 - Repelling Sphere (Battle Tactic, 1CP): Get orbed, idiot.
 You use this at the start of the opponent’s Charge Phase, pick one of your INFANTRY units and until the end of the phase any charges against them get -1 to the roll, or -2 if the unit is wholly within your Hallowed Ground.
 This is pretty potent, as it can massively throw off attempts by your opponent to scramble their forces into position to fight back against you, especially if they’re planning on using any sort of Deep Strike charges.
 Grey Knights are also durable enough that failing one charge out of a planned pile-on can be a disaster for the opponent if you get to swing and fight back.